Centre for Language in Education

 - complement classroom learning with innovative in-class/out-of-class language activities and self-access language resources.

 Centre for Learning, Teaching and Technology

 The Centre for Learning, Teaching and Technology (LTTC) is an academic and professional supporting unit at the University.
-LTTC is committed to enhance student learning outcomes by applying information technology to support the development of e-Learning and digital competency, innovation of learning and teaching, and the improvement and innovation of assessment at the University.
+LTTC is committed to enhance student learning outcomes by applying digital technology to support the development of e-Learning and digital competency, innovation of learning and teaching, and the improvement and innovation of assessment at the University.

 LTTC offers various workshops on e-Learning and digital competency development, and ePortfolio building to students.
-The Centre also co-organises workshops with faculties and departments on the use of other e-Learning tools and related pedagogical strategies in support of the University's implementation of e-Learning and Digital Competency Strategy.
+The Centre also co-organises workshops with faculties and departments on the use of other e-Learning tools and related pedagogical strategies in support of the University's implementation of E-Learning and Digital Competency Strategy.
 To support students' self-learning of diverse and latest e-Learning platforms, various online user guides have been developed for students' reference.

 Computing and Multimedia Facilities

 The Office of the Chief Information Officer (OCIO) supports the University’s teaching and research by maintaining a robust computing environment.
 The University has implemented a fibre-optic 10-Gbps network that covers all academic and administrative buildings and extends to the staff quarters and student halls.
 In addition, wireless network covers most of the Tai Po campus and the Tseung Kwan O Study Centre.
 Most of the application services are provided via The Portal that serves as a one-stop shop for self-service information and 7x24 support for students.
 The Office also supports the online Learning Management System for e-Learning, in conjunction with LTTC.
 Through the Office, students can access well-equipped computers, a great variety of multimedia equipment and software packages for learning and teaching purposes.